Airbus says agrees process to end European export credit freeze

 "As previously stated, we hope that this process can be quickly concluded and UKEF is working to resolve the matter as quickly as possible."

 Export credits helped to finance just 5 percent of Airbus deliveries in 2015, down sharply from peak levels of well above a third during the global financial crisis when banks pulled back and governments stepped in to guarantee financing.
-The gap in funds left by the current freeze on credits has nonetheless forced Airbus to offer more customer finance this year.
+The gap in funds left by the current freeze on credits has forced Airbus to offer more customer finance this year.
+(Reporting by Tim Hepher.
+Editing by Jane Merriman)